sjproctor/rails_challenges/wildlife_tracker/README.md

 #### Story: As the consumer of the API I can create a sighting of an animal with date (use the datetime datatype), latitude and longitude.
-Hint: An animal has_many sightings. (rails g resource Sighting animal_id:integer ...) (done)
+Hint: An animal has_many sightings. (rails g resource Sighting animal_id:integer ...)

 - Sightings is a new table that will need to be created in the database
 - `rails generate resource Sighting date:datetime latitude:integer longitude:integer animal_id:integer`